fluiddyn/transonic/README.rst

 .. warning ::

-    The two branches of the :code:`fp.is_pythranized` are not equivalent, so the user has to be careful because it is not difficult to write such buggy
+    The two branches of the :code:`fp.is_pythranized` are not equivalent!
+The user has to be careful because it is not difficult to write such buggy
     code:

     .. code ::